 In another set of experiments, Wason (1960, 1968b, 1971) also found evidence of failure to consider alternative hypotheses.
 Subjects were given the task of recovering an experimenter defined rule for generating numerical sequences.
 The correct rule was a very general one and, consequently, many incorrect specific rules could generate sequences which were compatible with the correct rule.
 Most subjects produced a few sequences based upon a single, specific rule, received positive feedback, and announced mistakenly that they had discovered the correct rule.
 With some notable exceptions, what subjects did not do was to generate and eliminate alternative rules in a systematic fashion.
 Somewhat similar results have been reported by Miller (1967).

 Finally, Mitroff (1974), in a large-scale non-experimental study of NASA scientists, reports that a strong confirmation bias existed among many members of this group.
 He cites numerous examples of these scientists’ verbalizations of their own and other scientists’ obduracy in the face of data as evidence for this conclusion.”

 Summary and conclusions

 - The confirmation bias is a cognitive bias that causes people to search for, favor, interpret, and recall information in a way that confirms their preexisting beliefs.

-- The confirmation bias affects people’s thinking in every area of life.
-For example, it can cause people to disregard negative information about a political candidate that they support, or to only pay attention to news articles that support their pseudoscientific beliefs.
+- The confirmation bias affects people in every area of life; for example, it can cause people to disregard negative information about a political candidate that they support, or to only pay attention to news articles that support what they already think.